StephenKerry/IOTAssesment/README.md

-# IOTAssesment
+#  Stephens Smart Doorbell

-IOT Final assesment
-Stephens Smart Doorbell – My IOT Assessment proposal
+### Stephens Smart Doorbell – My IOT Assessment proposal
 For this assessment I would like to make a smart doorbell similar to how the ring doorbell works, but also with the use of rasbery pi.
 It detects motion then captures an image.
 It will then provide the user with a dashboard of the image aptured